 If possible, book your discount tickets online before you go as this will save you having to line up to purchase them on the day.
 The less waiting around with little ones, the better!
 And don’t forget to grab your free map on entry so you can navigate your way around.
 The zoo is open from 9am until 5pm every day, except Christmas Day.
 On Anzac day it is open from 1.30pm until 5.30pm.

 Getting around Australia Zoo

 For small children, you will need a pram as there is a fair amount of walking to do.
 The cheapest option is to bring your own.
 If you forget, or that is not possible, there are prams and “tag along wagons” available for hire.
 You can also make use of “Steve’s Shuttle Service” to get around the zoo and give tired legs a rest.
-This free shuttle can accommodate prams without needing to fold them up, which is very handy if you have a sleepy head.
 There are also plenty of ramps and lifts available for easy pram access, and the paths around the zoo are wide and pram friendly too.
 Wheelchairs and motorised scooters can also be hired (for a fee) from the front area of the Zoo.

 You may not have time to see all the animals in one day, so here’s a list of the most interactive animal exhibits.
 Why not ask your children to name two or three animals that they really want to see and then spend the most time at those exhibits?
 This gives your Brisbane kids more time to learn about their animal of interest and spend time observing their behaviour.

 Roo Heaven is a large and natural home for kangaroos and wallabies – children can hand-feed them (food available for a small fee), pat them and have their photo taken with them.
-There is also a Kids’ Zoo near the Crocoseum where children can hand feed goats, pigs, calves and sheep.

 The cuddly koalas are a must see and children are able to pat them and learn more about this vulnerable species of unique Australian wildlife.